caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 inhabited by this style, distributed enterprise systems, necessarily constrains both the services and environment in which services interrelate.

-### Contents
+## Contents

 0. Motivation
 1. Defining the Constraints of the Hyperobjects Style
-2. Hyperobjects System View
+2. Service View
-3. Hyperobject Service View
+3. System View
-4. Elaborations and Future Work
+4. Elaborations; Related and Future Work

 Motivation
 ----------

-There are three main themes to the concerns Hyperobjects aims to address:
+There are four main themes to the concerns Hyperobjects aims to address:

 * fostering serendipity
-* simplicity plus ease of implementation
+* simplicity and ease of implementation
-* scalability is reliability
+* scalability and reliability
-* correctness by construction
+* correctness and time

 ### Foster Serendipity

 Eric Evans calls it supple design; the idea is that our architecture should foster an environment where new requirements are easy to satisfy in a simple way.
 Consider services like IFTTT or Zapier that enable non-trivial workflows to be built from simple webhook technologies.
 Our enterprise architectures should be at least as accommodating, allowing reactivity across various silos.